ajs17/ajsmith/content/articles/quaddress-intro/index.md

 # etc.
 </code></pre>

 The following is a live demo illustrating quaddresses.
-For practical reasons, I have limited the demo to a maximum of four dimensions:
+For practical reasons, I have limited the demo to a maximum of four divisions:

 {{< embed-fiddle "//jsfiddle.net/asmith607/c4pyzgaq/468/embed/result,js,html,css/" >}}

-I believe that in most cases, two dimensions are ideal to approximate locations and resolve quaddresses quickly.
-Three dimensions is still manageable, but beyond that, resolving quaddresses starts becoming challenging and inefficient for human consumers.
+I believe that in most cases, two divisions are ideal to approximate locations and resolve quaddresses quickly.
+Three divisions is still manageable, but beyond that, resolving quaddresses starts becoming challenging and inefficient for human consumers.